Subscribe To Our Newsletter Free!

 American Shakespeare Center (Staunton, VA)

-‘Tis not London, or even the UK that houses the world’s sole re-creation of Shakespeare’s original indoor theatre, but the town of Staunton in Virginia’s gorgeous Shenandoah Valley, where the Blackfriars Playhouse has emerged as one of the globe’s most important purveyors (and preservers) of the good Bard’s works.
-Presenting a year-round season of Shakespeare’s plays in the ‘original environment’ in which they were first presented, theatrical productions at the …Read more…
+(Year Round) ‘Tis not London, or even the UK that houses the world’s sole re-creation of Shakespeare’s original indoor theatre, but the town of Staunton in Virginia’s gorgeous Shenandoah Valley, where the Blackfriars Playhouse has emerged as one of the globe’s most important purveyors (and preservers) of the good Bard’s works.
+Presenting a year-round season of Shakespeare’s plays in the ‘original environment’ in which they were first presented, theatrical productions at the Blackfriars are a totally unique event. ...more...

 Appalachian Festival of Plays and Playwrights (Abingdon, VA)

-Presented by the Barter Theatre, the annual Appalachian Festival of Plays and Playwrights celebrates the Appalachian tradition by showcasing the stories of the region, both past and present.
-The Barter Theatre was founded at the height of the Great Depression by actor Robert Porterfield, who had the ingenious idea that the people of Southwest Virginia might be willing to barter produce from their farms and gardens to gain admission to …Read more…
+(July 6 – August 11, 2012) Presented by the Barter Theatre, the annual Appalachian Festival of Plays and Playwrights celebrates the Appalachian tradition by showcasing the stories of the region, both past and present.
+The Barter Theatre was founded at the height of the Great Depression by actor Robert Porterfield, who had the ingenious idea that the people of Southwest Virginia might be willing to barter produce from their farms and gardens to gain admission to see a play.
+When the theater opened on June 20, 1933, the price of admission was 40 cents or an equivalent amount of produce. ...more...

-Founded in 1928, the Berkshire Theatre Festival is one of the longest running theatrical entities in the country.
-Now encompassing two full seasons (a mainstage and secondary Unicorn stage for more experimental works), the BTF presents a fully realized offering of world premieres, new and classic plays, and musicals each year between the months of June and October.
-As popular with the local residents as with selective vacationing New Yorkers, …Read more…
+(June 21 – September 1, 2012) Founded in 1928, the Berkshire Theatre Festival is one of the longest running theatrical entities in the country.
+Now encompassing two full seasons (a mainstage and secondary Unicorn stage for more experimental works), the BTF presents a fully realized offering of world premieres, new and classic plays, and musicals each year between the months of June and October. ...more...

 Contemporary American Theater Festival (Shepherdstown, WV)

-Proudly proclaiming themselves as ‘the summer home for the American playwright,’ CATF eschews the tradition of outdoor Shakespeare for a bold lineup of daring and fearlessly produced new works.
-For twenty years, the Festival’s five show repertory season has included an impressive list of area and world premiere stagings by a diverse group of contemporary writers, from Sam Shepard to Lee Blessing and Joyce Carol Oates.
-Housed on the campus …Read more…
+(July 4 –July 29, 2012) Proudly proclaiming themselves as ‘the summer home for the American playwright,’ CATF eschews the tradition of outdoor Shakespeare for a bold lineup of daring and fearlessly produced new works.
+For twenty years, the Festival’s five show repertory season has included an impressive list of area and world premiere stagings by a diverse group of contemporary writers, from Sam Shepard to Lee Blessing and Joyce Carol Oates. ...more...

 Goodspeed Musicals (East Haddam, CT)